Vyral/base-template/_posts/2019-04-02-are-there-opportunities-to-buy-with-a-low-down-payment.md

 Various news outlets have claimed that you need a 20% down payment in order to purchase a home, but it’s not true—**you can certainly buy a home with zero down**.

-There are several loan programs out there, such as the Utah Housing Corporation loan or the USDA loan, that help you buy with either nothing down or a very low amount.
+There are several loan programs out there, such as the [Utah Housing Corporation](https://utahhousingcorp.org/){: target="_blank"} loan or the [USDA](https://eligibility.sc.egov.usda.gov/eligibility/welcomeAction.do){: target="_blank"} loan, that help you buy with either nothing down or a very low amount.
 However, each program does have requirements. **These may include:**

 * Income
 * Size of household